What Causes Numb Fingers While Sleeping

 This is the easy fix.

-If you have numb hands upon waking due to median nerve or ulnar
+If you have numb fingers while sleeping or upon waking due to median nerve or ulnar

-nerve compression, it's relatively to eliminate the problem.
+nerve compression, it's relatively easy to eliminate the problem.

 train

 your body to sleep in a position that will avoid damage to your median or ulnar nerves.
-Or else you'll need to
+If you cannot train yourself, you'll need to

 protect